SebaUbuntu/Telebash/README.md

 ## Usage
 ### Setup
-- Launch `install.sh` to install all the dependencies
+- Launch `setup.sh` to install all the dependencies

 - Copy `example_variables.sh` to `variables.sh`